-We will publish CSA Staff Notices periodically listing the codes that CSA members' staff think satisfy the definition of "acceptable foreign code".
+Appendix A.1 to the Policy provides a list of additional codes that we think satisfy the definition of "acceptable foreign code".
+We will publish updates to the list periodically.
 We will also consider submissions from market participants regarding the proposed addition of foreign codes to the list.
 Submissions should explain the basis for concluding that the proposed foreign code meets the test in the definition and include appropriate supporting documentation.

-- (2) "effective date" This is the cut-off date for the scientific and technical information included in the technical report.
+(2) "effective date" - This is the cut-off date for the scientific and technical information included in the technical report.
 Under section 8.1 of the Instrument, the qualified person must provide their certificate as at the effective date of the technical report and specify this date in their certificate.
-The effective date can precede the date of signing the technical report but if there is too long a period between these dates, the issuer is exposed to the risk that new material information could become available and the technical report would then not be current. - (3) "mineral project" - The definition of "mineral project" in the Instrument includes a royalty or similar interest.
+The effective date can precede the date of signing the technical report but if there is too long a period between these dates, the issuer is exposed to the risk that new material information could become available and the technical report would then not be current.

+- (3) "mineral project" The definition of "mineral project" in the Instrument includes a royalty or similar interest.
 Scientific and technical disclosure regarding all types of royalty interests in a mineral project is subject to the Instrument. - (4) "preliminary economic assessment" The term "preliminary economic assessment", which can include a study commonly referred to as a scoping study, is defined in the Instrument.
 A preliminary economic assessment might be based on measured, indicated, or inferred mineral resources, or a combination of any of these.
-We consider these types of economic analyses to include disclosure of forecast mine production rates that might contain capital costs to develop and sustain the mining operation, operating costs, and projected cash flows.

-(5) "professional association" - Paragraph (a)(ii) of the definition of "professional association" in the Instrument includes a test for determining what constitutes an acceptable foreign association.
+We consider these types of economic analyses to include disclosure of forecast mine production rates that might contain capital costs to develop and sustain the mining operation, operating costs, and projected cash flows. - (5) "professional association" Paragraph (a)(ii) of the definition of "professional association" in the Instrument includes a test for determining what constitutes an acceptable foreign association.
 In assessing whether we think a foreign professional association meets this test, we will consider the reputation of the association and whether it is substantially similar to a professional association in a jurisdiction of Canada.